-- Concept of continuity and differentiability of |x|, [x], etc. - Derivatives of trigonometric functions. - Derivatives of exponential functions. - Derivatives of logarithmic functions. - Derivatives of inverse trigonometric functions differentiation by means of substitution. - Derivatives of implicit functions and chain rule. - e for composite functions. - Derivatives of Parametric functions. - Differentiation of a function with respect to another function e.g. differentiation of sinx with respect to x. - Logarithmic Differentiation Finding dy/dx when $y = x^{x^x}$ . - Successive differentiation up to 2nd order.
+- Continuity

+- Continuity of a function at a point x = a.

+- Continuity of a function in an interval.

+- Algebra of continues function.

+- Removable discontinuity.

+- Differentiation

+- Concept of continuity and differentiability of |x|, [x], etc.

+- Derivatives of trigonometric functions.

+- Derivatives of exponential functions.

+- Derivatives of logarithmic functions.

+- Derivatives of inverse trigonometric functions differentiation by means of substitution.

+- Derivatives of implicit functions and chain rule.

+- Derivatives of Parametric functions.

+- Differentiation of a function with respect to another function e.g. differentiation of sinx3 with respect to x3.

+- Logarithmic Differentiation -Finding dy/dx when $y = x^{x^{x^{}}}$.

+- Successive differentiation up to 2nd order.

-NOTE 1: Derivatives of composite functions using chain rule.
+NOTE: Derivatives of composite functions using chain rule.